steelwheels/KiwiScript/KiwiLibrary/Document/Class/Math.md

 When the parameter is NOT number, the return value is `undefined`.

 ## References
-* [Kiwi Library](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Library.md): Document for this library
+* [Kiwi Standard Library](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Library.md): Document for this library
 * BSD Library Reference Manual: Manual page on macOS.